Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Mettle
 ======
-Whenever a physical attack successfully hits, a creature may roll to *soak* the damage, using Mettle to ignore flat damage equal to the successes rolled.
+Mettle is a measure of how much physical or mental punishment a creature can take, used primarily to soak up damage taken.
 For checks, Mettle may be used to endure harsh environments, strain one's body, or shake off mental conditions.

 Belt Slots
 ---------